Rubenadhoute/Winner-contract/README.md

 npx hardhat run scripts/triggerWinner.js --network goerli
 ```

 4. DONE -- You should see an event emitted on the Alchemy smart contract address above.

+#### The solution to this exercise is precisely the same as the Telephone challenge on Ethernaut [here](https://ethernaut.openzeppelin.com/level/0x1ca9f1c518ec5681C2B7F97c7385C0164c3A22Fe)